US wholesale inflation fell last month on lower food costs - NewsBreak

-WASHINGTON (AP) — Wholesale price increases in the United States slowed sharply last month as food and energy costs declined, a sign that inflationary pressures may be easing as the Federal Reserve considers whether to keep raising interest rates to fight higher prices.
+WASHINGTON (AP) — Wholesale price increases in the United States slowed sharply last month as food costs declined, a sign that inflationary pressures may be easing.

-From January to February, the government’s producer price index fell 0.1%, after a 0.3% rise from December to January.
+From January to February, the government’s producer price index fell 0.1%, after a 0.3% rise from December to January, which was revised sharply lower.
 Compared with a year ago, wholesale prices rose 4.6%, a big drop from the 5.7% annual increase in January.

-A significant driver of last month’s wholesale inflation slowdown was a huge drop in the prices of eggs, which plummeted 36.1% just in February.
-Egg prices had previously surged after a widespread outbreak of avian flu.
+A big driver of the price decline was a huge drop in the wholesale price of eggs, which plummeted 36.1% just in February.
+Egg prices had surged amid a widespread outbreak of avian flu.

-Excluding volatile food and energy costs, so-called core wholesale prices were unchanged from January to February.
-The core measure can provide a better read of longer-term inflation trends.
-Compared with a year ago, core prices rose 4.4%, down from a 5% annual increase in January and a 5.8% rise in December.

-Services prices at the wholesale level declined in February, slipping 0.1%.
-A substantial 1.1% drop in shipping costs lowered overall services prices.

 The producer price data reflects prices charged by manufacturers, farmers and wholesalers, and it flows into an inflation gauge that the Federal Reserve closely tracks.
 It can provide an early sign of how fast consumer inflation will rise.

-The drop in shipping costs could help people like Stephanie Herbig, owner of the Cheeky Bird women’s boutique in Kansas City.
-High inflation forced Herbig to reduce the number of items she imports from overseas because “the cost of that is a lot higher.”
-She is becoming choosier, she said, about which products she stocks.

-“I’m just trying to be creative and selective, really making sure that the brands that I bring in have a wide range of attractiveness to people trying to stay within some price points that are comfortable,” Herbig said.

-Wednesday’s wholesale figures follow a report Tuesday on consumer prices that showed that inflation is still rising faster than the Fed would prefer.
+The figures follow a report Tuesday on consumer prices that showed that inflation is still rising faster than the Federal Reserve would prefer.
 Core prices, which exclude volatile food and energy costs and are seen as a better gauge of long-term inflation, rose 0.5% from January to February, the highest such rate since September.
 That is a far higher pace than is consistent with the Fed’s 2% annual target.

 But the failure of two large banks since Friday has raised fears about financial instability and has complicated the Fed's upcoming decisions about how high and how fast to raise interest rates to fight inflation.
 Despite chronically high inflation, some economists expect the central bank to suspend its year-long streak of interest rate hikes when it meets next week.